 - In the Throne Room of the Mountain Gods.
 Galen Rowell.

 A passport with 6 months remaining validity at the end of your stay is generally required for visits to countries outside the EU.
 The information that we provide is for UK passport holders.
 Please check the relevant embassy or consulate for other nationalities.
 It is your responsibility to ensure that you have the correct travel documents and visas for your holiday.
 Visa requirements and charges are subject to change without notice.
 If you are travelling outside the EU you should have at least 2 blank pages in your passport for each country that you visit.

 All nationalities require a visa.
 The visa fee is approximately $150 and you must apply for it prior to departure.
 To obtain a visa for Pakistan you will require a letter of introduction from an approved agency which will be provided by Trango Adventure.
 For some treks you will also be required to submit a copy of the group ‘Restricted Area’ permit which will be provided by Trango.
 Visa applications can only be made in person at the Pakistan consulate/Embassy in your home country.

 We will send you a detailed list of items close to your Holiday departure.
 As a general rule, you should always try to keep the weight of your equipment to a minimum.
 The packed weight of your trek bag whilst trekking including your sleeping bag and mattress should be no more than 12.5 kgs.
 This limit which is set by the porters is strictly enforced and bags will be weighed prior to setting off on trek.
 Anything not required on the trek can be left at the group hotel in Islamabad or Skardu.
 Please note that your mountaineering equipment will be packed into additional, communal kitbags at the start of the trekking and this equipment will not be part of your personal 12.5 kgs weight limit.

-If you would like to more about this holiday then Please contact our advisers at firstname.lastname@example.org
+If you would like to Know more about Gasherbrum I Expedition then Please do contact our advisers at firstname.lastname@example.org